 Vintage has never been so on-trend.
 The recent models that have been sashaying down the runway of New York’s Fashion Week were rocking 90’s reminiscent velvet, 70’s inspired faux furs, and an entire collection from designer Alessandro Michele that drew on the vintage vibe.
 All of this is great news for the spendthrifts out there who have a knack for spotting a bargain at the local charity shop.
 It’s also great news for the planet.

-But don’t think that going vintage means going without your designer labels, as there are a growing collection of websites that specialize in finding new homes for the swankiest of brand names (just some of the freshest faces on this scene include: The RealReal, SnobSwap, and Portero).
+But don’t think that going vintage means going without your designer labels, as there are a growing collection of websites that specialize in finding new homes for the swankiest of brand names (just some of the freshest faces on this scene include: The RealReal, and SnobSwap.

 4. Don’t buy new – journey into the back of your wardrobe instead